DorianDepriester/random_euler/README.md

 In this case, the function returns a list containing each set of Euler angles.

 ## Implementation
 This function takes advantage of the SciPy's module [stats.special_ortho_group](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.special_ortho_group.html) for generating random rotation matrices.
-Optional arguments given to the ``random_euler()`` function are passed-by to the ``stats.special_ortho_group.rvs()`` function.
-Therefore, the initial seed for random genration can be set as follows:
+Optional arguments given to the ``random_euler()`` function are passed-by to ``stats.special_ortho_group.rvs()``.
+Therefore, the initial seed for random generation can be set as follows:

 ````python
 >>>random_euler(n=10,random_state=10)